1ncarnati0n/1ncarnati0n.github.io/README.md

-# Architecture Archive
+# Architectural Works Archive

-Architectural works archive of my 8-year career as an architect and designer.
+Architectural works archive of my 8 years career as an Architect and Designer.